Travelers Have Been Embracing This Weird Trend That Has Us Scratching Our Heads

 How popular is rawdogging a flight?

-Travel trends can be overrated, like this overhyped trend of "performative travel," and rawdogging definitely fits the bill.
+Travel trends can be overrated, like the overhyped practice of "performative travel," and rawdogging definitely fits the bill.
 In my experience as a flight attendant, a distracted passenger is typically a happier one.
 Who would opt to take an unnecessary mental challenge during the already stressful process of flying?
 I'm not entirely sure, because I don't think I've ever noticed anyone rawdogging a flight in the wild — and I fly anywhere from one to three (or more) times per week!

 Rawdogging can negatively impact your health